Asmod4n/mruby-io_uring/README.md

 Functions which end in _fixed use a internal and private buffer pool, those buffers are mruby Strings and belong to the ring, not to you, they are frozen at all times and you musn't change their contents.

 When you are done with a fixed buffer you have to return them to the ring with ring.return_used_buffer(operation), take a look at the file_benchmark.rb in the example dir for a example.
-Performance of _fixed functions can be much higher.
+Performance of _fixed functions can be several magnitudes faster then functions which allocate new buffers for each operation.

 Every other function which takes a string argument freezes that string till io_uring has processed it and given back to you in a ring.wait block, where its unfrozen.
 If you gave the ring a frozen string, it returns frozen back to you.